Freediving is breath-hold diving, being in and under the water while holding one’s breath.

 Static Apnea (STA)

-This is simply holding your breath for as long as possible, lying on the surface of the water, usually in a swimming pool.
-It is one of the hardest disciplines, simply due to the fact that there is nothing to distract you from the breath hold.
-It is also very easy to give up as the surface is millimeters rather than meters away.
+This is simply holding your breath for as long as possible, lying on the water’s surface, usually in a swimming pool or freediving pool.
+It is one of the most challenging disciplines, simply because nothing distracts you from the breath-hold.
+Giving up is also very easy as the surface is millimeters rather than meters away.

-Static apnea (STA), along with constant weight with fins is one of the original competition disciplines and is always the last to be performed in competitions.
-It is the ‘decider’ discipline, with competitors using tactics to ensure they only have to do the minimum needed in order to win, unless of course, they are going for a record!
+Static apnea (STA), along with constant weight with fins, is one of the original competition disciplines and is always the last to be performed in competitions.
+It is the ‘decider’ discipline, with competitors using tactics to ensure they only have to do the minimum needed to win unless they are going for a record!

-Static apnea is a discipline that can be practiced all year round in a pool, which is perfect for freedivers who live far from open water or in colder climates where it is not possible to train depth all year round.
-In addition, it is great training for all round apnea ability, mental toughness, and confidence.
+Static apnea is a discipline that can be practiced all year round in a pool, which is perfect for freedivers who live far from open water or in colder climates where it is impossible to train depth all year round.
+In addition, it is excellent training for all-around apnea ability, mental toughness, and confidence.

 Dynamic Apnea (DYN or DNF)

-Dynamic disciplines are great training for style and constant weight diving particularly in colder countries where access to open water diving is limited to the summer months.
-Some divers are also unable to equalize or find it very difficult, and so dynamic with and without fins is a way that they can enjoy freediving without the issues of depth.
+Dynamic disciplines are excellent training for style and constant weight diving, particularly in colder countries where access to open water diving is limited to the summer months.
+Some divers can also not equalize or find it very difficult, so dynamic with and without fins is a way to enjoy freediving without depth issues.